 Adjunct Assistant Professor, Translational Molecular and Imaging Institute, Icahn School of Medicine at Mount Sinai

-Dr. Kurt’s primary research area of interest is brain biomechanics and neuromechanics imaging.
-His research has been highlighted in various media outlets such as Reuters, Newsweek, CBS News, and Washington Post.
+Mehmet Kurt directs the Kurtlab at Stevens Institute of Technology, where he researchs brain biomechanics and neuromechanical imaging.
 His research group is currently sponsored by multiple grants from NSF and NIH.
 His awards include NSF Vizzies Best Scientific Visualization Award, People's Choice (2018), Annals of Biomedical Engineering "Editor's Choice Award" (2017), Thrasher Research Foundation Early Career Award (2015) and the Thomas Bernard Hall Prize for the Best Paper of the Year (2011).
+His research has been highlighted in various media outlets, such as Reuters, Newsweek, CBS News, and Washington Post.
+Dr. Kurt received his Ph.D. in Mechanical Science and Engineering from the University of Illinois at Urbana-Champaign on developing novel nonlinear system identification methods.
+He completed his postdoctoral work in the Departments of Bioengineering and Radiology at Stanford University.

 Clinical Associate Professor of Neurology, University of Michigan